studylab1/SAMR-Enum-Lab/Tools_Comparison.md

 | **samr-enum**| Supported                    | Moderate Coverage (65.2%, 15) | Not Detected    | Accurate                  | Multi-Authentication Compatible| Standard Access Sufficient|

 > Cmdlets from the Active Directory module in PowerShell did not use the SAMR for communication.
 Instead, these cmdlets primarily relied on the Microsoft .NET Naming Service (MS-NNS) and Microsoft .NET Message Framing Protocol (MS-NMF) for their operations.
-> For Metasploit, only the "auxiliary/scanner/smb/smb_enumusers" and "auxiliary/admin/dcerpc/samr_account" modules were examined.
+> For Metasploit, only the "auxiliary/scanner/smb/smb_enumusers" and "auxiliary/admin/dcerpc/samr_account" modules were examined in this evaluation.

 ## Criteria Evaluation Details